teran/checksum/README.md

 ## Why to use checksum but md5sum, shasum and other

-checksum provides straight workflow for verification and adding new files processes to avoid remembering someting like `find $dir | xargs md5sum >> /tmp/database.txt`.
+checksum provides straight workflow for verification and adding new files processes to avoid remembering something like `find $dir | xargs md5sum >> /tmp/database.txt`.

-checkum automatically:
+checksum automatically:

 * verifies files
 * adds new